ManishRShetty/ML/Copy_of_ML_Explained.md

 print("Path to dataset files:", path)
 ```

+---

 ### Code Explanation:
-This code performs the following operations:

-(Add detailed explanation here if available in the markdown cells above or below)
+This code sets up the image preprocessing pipeline using TensorFlow's `ImageDataGenerator`.
+It rescales pixel values and loads images from the specified training directory.

 ```python
 import tensorflow as tf
 from tensorflow.keras.preprocessing.image import ImageDataGenerator from tensorflow.keras.optimizers import RMSprop

 train_dir = ''

 train_datagen = ImageDataGenerator(rescale=1/255.0)